w3c/aria-at-app/CONTRIBUTING.md

 If your issue relates to a specific ARIA-AT test plan or the behavior of the ARIA-AT test renderer, please open an issue in the [aria-at repo](https://github.com/w3c/aria-at/issues).

 ## Pull Requests
 Pull requests are the best way to propose changes to the codebase.
-We use [Github Flow](https://guides.github.com/introduction/flow/index.html) as a development methodology.
+We use [GitHub Flow](https://guides.github.com/introduction/flow/index.html) as a development methodology.

 If the pull request is not a bug fix, an implementation proposal should first be submitted via a new issue, in order to reach consensus with the maintainers on scope, technical approach, and design implications.
 Implementation proposals and pull requests that affect the overall design or user experience of the app may require a design review before implementation.